 Tone Can Be Demanding

 The philosophical seriousness is a strength and a weakness.
 Some users find the framework dense, especially in the Theory section.
-Beginners who want a friendlier on ramp may struggle.
+Beginners who want a friendlier on ramp may struggle to find their footing in the early weeks.

 No Behavior Change Layer